KhronosGroup/glTF/extensions/2.0/Khronos/KHR_behavior/README.md

 [schema](schema/)

 ### Types
-Only the following types are allowed to read and write to.
+The following value types are known to the behavior extension:

 * integer
 * boolean